pingcap/community/working-groups/wg-talent-plan-courses.md

 ## Goals

-THe Talent Plan Courses Working Group aims to develop a series of courses to help more peole enter the field of computer infrastructure system and the TiDB ecosystem.
+The Talent Plan Course Working Group aims to develop a series of courses to help people enter the field of computer infrastructure system and TiDB ecosystem.

 ## Work and Meeting